TheProgrammingArchive/weather-terminal/README.md

-  no. no features. features bad. bad user. no. just no. :-) also, if you do actually find a bug, you're just schizophrenic. our programs have no bugs. take your pills. call an exterminator if you find a ant or cockroach in the program or on your laptop.
+  no. no features. features bad. bad user. no. just no. :-) also, if you do actually find a bug, you're just schizophrenic. our programs have no bugs. take your pills. call an exterminator if you find a ant or cockroach in the program or on your laptop. call your lawyer if you feel that this program is extremely hard for you to use. we shall settle this stupidity in court